 From the vantage point of the Terra satellite, the instrument can detect the scarred land that the wildfire, burning north of Tucson, is leaving in its wake.

 On the night of June 5, a lightning strike started the Bighorn Fire in the Santa Catalina Mountains north of Tucson, Arizona.
 Extremely dry vegetation and windy conditions caused the fire to spread quickly.
-By June 30, the multi-agency incident information system, InciWeb, reported that it had ballooned to more than 114,000 acres and that it was about 45% contained.
+By June 30, the multi-agency incident information system, InciWeb, reported that it had ballooned to more than 114,000 acres (461 square kilometers) and that it was about 45% contained.

-Efforts to contain the fire continue with 21 hand crews, 10 helicopters and dozens of fire engines deployed to the area.
+Efforts to contain the fire continue with 21 hand crews, 10 helicopters, and dozens of fire engines deployed to the area.
 Smoke impacts to surrounding communities are being carefully monitored.

 With its 14 spectral bands from the visible to the thermal infrared wavelength region and its high spatial resolution of about 50 to 300 feet (15 to 91 meters), ASTER images Earth to map and monitor the changing surface of our planet.
-It is one of five Earth-observing instruments launched December 18, 1999, on Terra.
+It is one of five Earth-observing instruments launched on December 18, 1999, on Terra.
 The instrument was built by Japan’s Ministry of Economy, Trade and Industry.
-A joint U.S./Japan science team is responsible for validation and calibration of the instrument and data products.
+A joint U.S./Japan science team is responsible for the validation and calibration of the instrument and data products.

-The broad spectral coverage and high spectral resolution of ASTER provides scientists in numerous disciplines with critical information for surface mapping and monitoring of dynamic conditions and temporal change.
+The broad spectral coverage and high spectral resolution of ASTER provide scientists in numerous disciplines with critical information for surface mapping and monitoring of dynamic conditions and temporal change.
 Example applications are monitoring glacial advances and retreats; monitoring potentially active volcanoes; identifying crop stress; determining cloud morphology and physical properties; wetlands evaluation; thermal pollution monitoring; coral reef degradation; surface temperature mapping of soils and geology; and measuring surface heat balance.

 The U.S. science team is located at NASA’s Jet Propulsion Laboratory in Southern California.
 The Terra mission is part of NASA’s Science Mission Directorate, Washington.